Matty-El/urban-attiva/README.md

 The website has the following key elements:

--   A simple landing page design with a main navigation menu with links for the home page, shop, blog and user account.
+-   A simple landing page design with a main navigation menu with links for the home page, shop, blog, and user account.
--   The home page has a hero image with header and a prominant shop now button, images with links to the product categories, and a footer with links to further information and social media.
+-   The home page has a hero image with header and a prominent shop now button, images with links to the product categories, and a footer with links to further information and social media.
 A dropdown search field allows users to search for  products by entering their own search criteria.
 -   The shop dropdown menu provides access to the main product categories and the product pages enable sorting within categories with a link through to individual product details.
 -   Shopping cart and checkout functionality.
 -   A blog page listing recent blog posts.